tdwg/bdq/tg2/_review/docs/intro/index.md

 ### 3.3 Results of Test Executions (normative)

 BDQ Core is agnostic about the format of presentation of results from BDQ Core Tests.
 BDQ Core does, however, specify that Test implementations and presentations MUST return structured data with at least bdq:Response.status, bdq:Response.result, and bdq:Response.comment.
 Responses MAY also contain more information in Response.qualifier.
 See the [Implementer's Guide](../guide/implementers/index.md) section on [Presentation of Results](../guide/implementers/index.md#7-Presentation-of-Results) for further normative and non-normative guidance about result presentation.
-See the [BDQ Core Tests and Assertions](../bdqcore/index.md) landing page section on the [Structure of a Response](../bdqcore/index.md#31-Structure-of-Response-normative) for normative guidance on Responses as RDF or as data structures.
+See [Structure of a Response](../bdqcore/index.md#31-Structure-of-Response-normative) in the [BDQ Core Tests and Assertions](../bdqcore/index.md) document for normative guidance on Responses as RDF or as data structures.

 The results of the execution of implementations of the bdqcore: Tests MAY be presented as Data Quality reports.
 The Framework Ontology provides vocabulary and structure that MAY be used for such data quality reports.